Gayer-Anderson Museum: History

 Bayt al-Kritliyya is considered to be one of the remarkable examples of Muslim domestic architecture in Cairo.
 It dates back to the Mamluk Period (1040 AH/1631 AD) and it was built by Hagg Mohamed Salem Galmam el- Gazzar.
 The museum consists of two houses built using the outer wall of the Mosque of Ibn Tulun as support.
 The larger house, located to the east (the outermost side in relation to the mosque) was built in 1632 AD (1041 AH) by Hajj Mohammad ibn al-Hajj Salem ibn Galman al-Gazzar.
-It later came into the possession of a wealthy Muslim woman from Crete, and the home became popularly known as Beit al-Kritliyya, or "House of the Cretan Woman."
+It later came into the possession of a wealthy Muslim woman from Crete, and the home became popularly known as "Bayt al-Kritliyya" (بيت الكريتلية), or "House of the Cretan Woman."
 The second house, to the west (the innermost side in relation to the mosque) was built in 1540 AD (947 AH) by Abdel-Qader al-Haddad.
-It later became known as "Beit Amna bint Salim," after its last owner.
+It later became known as "Bayt Amna bint Salim" (بيت آمنة بنت سالم), after its last owner.
 The two houses were joined by a bridge at the third floor level at an unknown point, and are both collectively known as Bayt al-Kritliyya.

 The construction of private homes against the outer wall of a mosque was common practice.
 In 1928 the Egyptian government began to clear the homes, many of which were in very poor condition, away from the mosque as part of a plan to make important Islamic monuments more accessible.
 The Committee for the Conservation of Arab Monuments objected to the demolition of Bayt al-Kritliyya, however, on the grounds that the home was well preserved.
 The home was kept intact, and repairs were made to the side walls to strengthen them after the neighboring houses were torn down.

 In 1935, Major Gayer-Anderson, a retired collector and self-described Orientalist, was granted permission to reside in the house, which had just been restored.
 Gayer-Anderson oversaw the installation of electricity and plumbing, and the restoration of fountains, pavements, and other parts of the interior of the home.
 He populated the building with his personal collection of art, furnishings, and carpets, and he built a sailing boat he used to collect these antiques from all over Egypt, it was docked on the Nile not far from the house.
 In 1942, Gayer-Anderson was forced by ill health to leave Egypt, and he gave the contents of the house to the Egyptian government.
 King Farouk gave him the title of Pasha in return.
 Gayer-Anderson died in England in 1945, and is buried in Lavenham, Suffolk.

 The James Bond film The Spy Who Loved Me was partially shot in the museum, in the ceremonial reception hall and the rooftop terrace.